 Using Fine Motor Skills to Make a Valentine’s Day Wreath

-Did you know crinkling small pieces of tissue paper is an excellent finger exercise to build fine motor skills in children?
+Did you know crinkling small pieces of tissue paper is an excellent idea for arts and crafts for fine motor skills in children?

 Crinkling small pieces of paper uses the same three fingers necessary for gripping a pencil: the thumb, pointer, and middle fingers.
 Children typically develop the strength and dexterity to grip a pencil around age 4.
 Crinkling tissue paper is just one craft idea for kids to help develop the ability to grip and complete other fine motor tasks.

-Here is a fun and easy Valentine’s Day craft idea that incorporates crinkling tissue paper!
+Here is a fun and easy idea for Valentine’s Day arts and crafts for fine motor skills development that incorporates crinkling tissue paper!
 It’s appropriate for children age 5-6.

 Tissue Paper Wreath